 By the end of the course, the Counselor, Marriage and Family Therapist, Social Worker or Psychologist will be able to:

--Name two types of anger displays.
+-Explain two types of anger expression.

 -Name the four anger expression styles Mace describes in his research on love and anger in marriage,